-A new full time post-doctoral position in the Vanderbilt Center for Biomedical Ethics and Society focusing on ethical, legal, and social issues in genetics and genomics is available as early as the January, 2022.
-The position is available for one year, with a potential for renewal for an additional year.
-The Center has a long and distinguished history in research in these domains.
+A new full time post-doctoral position in the Vanderbilt Center for Biomedical Ethics and Society focusing on ethical, legal, and social issues posed by advances in technology, including genetics, genomics, artificial intelligence, and machine learning is available as early as spring or summer, 2022.
+The position has a term of one year, with potential for renewal.
+The Center has a long and distinguished history in policy in clinical and translational research.
 Current projects include a Center of Excellence in ELSI Research focusing on genetic privacy and identity in community settings.
-This center is co-led by Ellen Wright Clayton and Brad Malin and includes faculty and students from across the university in disciplines ranging from computer science and genomics to law and humanities.
-Other projects include involvement in the eMERGE consortium, which explores the translation of research to the clinical setting, a project that has been under way for more than a decade.
-The Center also has a very active program in clinical ethics consultation.
+This center is co-led by Professors Ellen Wright Clayton and Brad Malin and includes faculty and students from across the university in disciplines ranging from computer science and genomics to law and humanities.
+Other projects include involvement in the eMERGE consortium, which explores the translation of research to the clinical setting, a project that has been under way for more than a decade as well as a new project to increase the involvement of underrepresented communities in AI/ML.
+The Center also has an active program in clinical ethics consultation.

-Interested candidates should send a letter of intent, a current CV, and a writing sample to email@example.com.
+Interested candidates should send a letter of intent, a current CV, and a writing sample to Ellen Clayton at the address above no later than February 1, 2022.
 Electronic submissions are preferred.
-Consideration of applications will begin as soon as they are received with a start date no earlier than January 1, 2022.
 Vanderbilt University Medical Center is an equal opportunity, affirmative action employer.
 Women, members of minority groups, and people with disabilities are encouraged to apply.